Ankr-network/ankr-docs/docs/Earn/earn-introduction.md

 ## Liquid Staking

 Liquid Staking extends the Staking experience to solve the problem of loss of liquidity and capital inefficiency.
 When assets are staked, they are usually locked up on-chain helping to maintain the network.
-However, Liquid Staking provides instant access to liquidity tokens that are equivalent in value to the stake in a 1:1 ratio.
-These portable liquidity tokens e.g. aMATICb, aETHb, aETHc, aAVAXb can be utilized on additional DeFi platforms to earn further rewards.
+However, Liquid Staking provides instant access to liquid tokens that are equivalent in value to the stake in a 1:1 ratio.
+These portable liquid tokens e.g. aMATICb, aETHb, aETHc, aAVAXb can be utilized on additional DeFi platforms to earn further rewards.

 ## Parachain Liquid Crowdloans
 **Parachain Liquid Crowdloans** provide similar benefits to *Staking*.